Frank Ocean: 2006–2011: Career beginnings, Odd Future and Nostalgia, Ultra

 In 2006, Ocean moved to Los Angeles to pursue his music career, working at various fast-food and service jobs to support himself.
-In less than three years, he established himself as a songwriter under the name Lonny Breaux, getting the first name 'Lonny' after his grandfather named Lionel, whom Ocean hung out with often in his childhood.
-After getting a songwriting deal, Ocean wrote songs for artists including Justin Bieber, Beyonce, John Legend, and Brandy.
+In less than three years, he established himself as a songwriter under the name Lonny Breaux.
+After getting a songwriting deal, Ocean wrote songs for artists including Justin Bieber, Beyoncé, John Legend, and Brandy.
 Ocean later said of his work at the time, "There was a point where I was composing for other people, and it might have been comfy to continue to do that and enjoy that income stream and the anonymity.
 But that's not why I moved away from school and away from family."

 He adopted the stage name Frank Ocean, getting the name from Frank Sinatra and the 1960s film Ocean's 11, which Sinatra starred in.
 Soon after, he joined Los Angeles-based hip hop collective Odd Future, whom he had met in 2009.
 His friendship with Odd Future member Tyler, the Creator reinvigorated Ocean's songwriting.
 In late 2009, he met Tricky Stewart, who helped him sign a writing contract with Def Jam Recordings.
 Ocean felt neglected by the label, and began working on a mixtape on his own without their input.
 On February 16, 2011, Ocean self-released the resulting mixtape, Nostalgia, Ultra online for free.
 The mixtape received critical acclaim.
 The mixtape focuses on interpersonal relationships, personal reflection and social commentary.
 NPR's Andrew Noz said Ocean's songwriting is "smart and subtle...setting him apart from the pack".
 Rolling Stone magazine's Jonah Weiner wrote that Ocean was a "gifted avant-R&B smoothie".